 In the fall of 2016, with election season in full swing, Paul and Sean decided to follow the recommendation of Paul’s spouse and turn their conversations into a podcast.
 Both were frustrated by the opportunism, hypocrisy, and emptiness of the election season’s partisan rhetoric and felt the time was right for rigorous, ideological arguments offered up by friends with no formal ties to either of the major parties.

 And so, after several months of research and procrastination — and a few weeks of failed rehearsals — Impolitic was born.
-Now, the podcast is available on iTunes, Stitcher, and SoundCloud, with new episodes available every Monday.
+Now, the podcast is available on iTunes, Stitcher, and Google Play, with new episodes available every Monday.